Blåfjella - Skjækerfjella / Låarte-Skæhkere National Park is one of Mid Norway's largest continuous areas of wilderness areas.

 If you are interested in hunting and fishing, the possibilities are many.
 In the upland lakes there are opportunities for catching trout and char.
 The national park is also known for good stocks of grouse and forest birds.
 When it comes to big game elk are mainly hunted, but elk hunting is not permitted in the former Gressåmoen National Park.

 In conjunction with the national park, there is often talk about "the four mountain farms".
 This is Holden mountain farm located in the park itself and Gressåmoen, Gaundalen and Gjefsjøen located on the border zone.
 Holden mountain farm is owned by Statskog who rent out the houses and The Norwegian Tourist Association has a log cabin where there is self-service.
 Gressåmoen is privately owned and in good condition.
 Vesterstuggu is open all year and serves as self-catering cottage.
 Gaundalen mountain farm and Gjefsjøen mountain farm is privately owned and inhabited all year, as it has been since the 1600s and 1790s.
 The owners offer both accommodation, hunting and fishing.
-Besides the mountain farms, The mountain boards, State Forest, Værdalsbruket, Steinkjer forests and the Norwegian Tourist accommodation also offer 13 cabins for rent in the national park.
+Besides the mountain farms, The mountain boards, State Forest, Værdalsbruket, Steinkjer forests and the Norwegian Trekking Association also offer 13 cabins for hire in the national park.

-Directions: Verdal: Drive Rv 757 towards Vera.
+Verdal: Drive Rv 757 towards Vera.
 There are trails into the national park from Skjækerfossen, Storlunet and Vera.

 Steinkjer: Follow Route 762 toward Ogndalen to Lustadvatnet and Norways Geographical Mid Point.
 There are railway sleepers into the midpoint and you can proceed to Skjækervatnet.
 The park border runs on the edge of Skjækervatnet.
 There is also a marked trail from Mokk Farm to Skjækervatnet.